CristianICS/lidar-daynight-comparison/README.md

 Atmospheric conditions may also influence LiDAR intensity.
 Temperature, humidity, mist, and fog can affect laser propagation and signal attenuation.
 For this reason, meteorological station data should be checked for each flight.

-TODO: Add peer-reviewed references on the effect of temperature, humidity, water vapour, fog, and aerosols on airborne or terrestrial LiDAR intensity.

 ## Study sites and flight inventory

 ### Quinces bog